Nunie123/data_engineering_on_gcp_book/ch_03_data_lake.md

 Every file saved in GCS is called an Object (also referred to as a "Blob").
 Every Object is contained within a Bucket.
 Technically, every Object is saved at the top level of the Bucket.
 There is no hierarchical structure like would be used in a Windows or MacOS file system.
 However, GCS allows the Objects to be named as if they are in sub-directories, so for practical purposes we can save files in sub-directories inside a Bucket.

 You can manage GCS through the Console, the `gsutil` command line tool, through various code libraries, or through a REST API.
-I'll discuss `gsutil` and the Python library, since those integrate easiest with Airflow (I'll demonstrate using GCS with Airflow/Composer in Chapter 5).
+I'll discuss `gsutil` and the Python library, since those integrate easiest with Airflow (I'll demonstrate using GCS with Airflow/Composer in [Chapter 5](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_05_dags.md)).

 ### Using the `gsutil` command line tool
-In Chapter 1 I discussed installing the GCP command line tools.
+In [Chapter 1](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_01_gcp_account.md)I discussed installing the GCP command line tools.
 You'll need them for this section.

 Creating a bucket is quite easy:
 ``` bash